Lauterbrunnen , Switzerland

 Hidden Waterfalls

-The Trümmelbach Falls are a series of ten glacial waterfalls hidden inside a mountain, accessible via tunnels and paths carved into the rock.
-These falls are fed by the melting glaciers of the Eiger, Mönch, and Jungfrau, carrying up to 20,000 liters of water per second.
+The Trümmelbach Falls are ten hidden glaciers in the mountain.
+You can access them via tunnels and tracks carved in the rock.
+The falling waters travel through the glaciers melting down the Eiger, Mönch, and Jungfrau, up to 20,000 liters of water per second.

 Jungfraujoch – Top of Europe